cagnulein/QZCompanionNordictrackTreadmill/README.md

     troubleshoot the connection.

--   When executed, the QZ-Companion.bat installation script will generate a log file -- QZ-Companion-log.txt.
+-   When executed, the QZ-Companion.bat installation script will generate a log file named QZ-Companion-log.txt.
 If communication fails or the app fails to install on your treadmill, refer to this log to troubleshoot specific errors.
-You may be required to share this file to obtain technical support.
+You may be required to share this log to obtain technical support.